vanugrah/grafana-disable-exemplars/README.md

 # grafana-disable-exemplars
-Tool to search through all dashboards in Grafana and disable exemplar querying.
+Scripts to find dashboards that have exemplar queries  and update them to disable exemplars.